GOLF NEWS

 How To Win a Scramble in Golf

-In the scramble golf format, the lowest score wins, just the same as if you were playing a 2 vs. 2 four-ball format or using individual scores.
-However, you can ride hot streaks of individual players, pin your hopes on the best member of the team, or just have a collectively great round.
+In the scramble golf format, the lowest score wins, just the same as if you were playing a 2 vs. 2 four-ball format, best ball, or using individual scores.
+However, you can ride hot streaks of individual players, pin your hopes on the best team member, or have a collectively great round.

 Regardless of who takes the best shot, the team score is determined by how many shots the team takes to sink the ball.
 To this effect, not every person has to sink a putt at the end; just one person needs to get the job done.